Characters: Borderlands 2 DLC Characters

 - Reasonable Authority Figure: After Piston backstabs you early on, he's forced to officially call you a coward.
 Afterwards however, he calls you up and tells you that he knows full well that you aren't a coward and that he just did so because it makes for great TV and that you're still the 5th ranked badass on the leaderboards.

 - Shotguns Are Just Better: His personal belief (according to the Reddit IAMA).
 Which explains a lot about his company's shotguns...
 Like, say, the Ravager.

 - Sir Swearsalot: The situation was bad enough that the corporate shareholders decided to attach a cybernetic Censor Box directly to Mr. Torgue's voicebox.

 - Sophisticated as Hell: "We here at Torgue operations sincerely believe this is F*CKING AWESOME."

 - He also likes to say YOU ARE WELCOME. and YOUR KIND WORDS ARE APPRECIATED. at the top of his lungs.

 Torgue: Wow, that quest was dark as HELL, a true look into the duplicitous of interpersonal relationships.
-NOW GET BACK HERE SO I CAN EXPLAIN WHAT THE F*CK I JUST SAID!
+NOW GET BACK HERE SO YOU CAN EXPLAIN TO ME WHAT THE F*CK I JUST SAID.